-I'm generally interested in hydrodynamic modeling applications related to inundation caused by storm surge or heavy precipitation events, and the geospatial analysis methods involved with statistically evaluating model flood predictions.
-I also evaluate the impacts of point source and non-point source nutrient loading and pollution using water quality models like HEM3D to evaluate their implications for the health of coastal bays of the United States including the Chesapeake Bay and its many tributaries.
+I'm generally interested in hydrodynamic modeling applications related to inundation caused by storm surge or heavy precipitation events, and the geospatial analysis methods involved with statistically evaluating flood model predictions.
+I also evaluate the impacts of point source and non-point source nutrient loading and pollution using water quality models to evaluate their implications for the health of coastal bays of the United States including the Chesapeake Bay and its many tributaries.
 More information is available in my CV.

 Loftis, J.D., Wang, H.V., Hamilton, S.E., and Forrest, D.R.
 (2014).
 Combination of Lidar Elevations, Bathymetric Data, and Urban Infrastructure in a Sub-Grid Model for Predicting Inundation in New York City during Hurricane Sandy.
 Computers, Environment, and Urban Systems.
 (In Review).
 Preprint PDF

 Loftis, J.D., Wang, H.V., DeYoung, R.J., and Ball, W.B.
 (2014).
 Integrating Lidar Data into a High-Resolution Topobathymetric DEM for Use with Sub-Grid Inundation Modeling at Langley Research Center.
 Journal of Coastal Research, SI.
-(In Review).
+(In Revision).
 Preprint PDF

 Loftis, J.D.
 (2014).
 Development of a Large-Scale Storm Surge and High-Resolution Sub-Grid Inundation Model for Coastal Flooding Applications: A Case Study During Hurricane Sandy.
 Ph.D.
 Dissertation.
 College of William & Mary.
 PDF